bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### AWS Inspector

-* Helps you with determining whether an EC2 instance is harden.<br>
+* Helps you with determining whether your app is secured by running an automated security assessment
-* Hardening is is the act of eliminating as many security risks as possible and an harden instance is a more secured instance.
-* AWS Inspector runs a security benchmark against specific EC2 instances.
-You can run a variety of security benchmarks.
+* Once it's done running assessment, it provides you with detailed report on any vulnerabilities it found and orders them based on severity
-* Can perform both network and host assessments
+* Inspector runs in your EC2 instance and performs host and network assessments

 The way it does the assessment: